The process of setting up a website is easier than ever…

 Upon completion of these, some basic setup, you’re now ready to begin creating content for your new website.

-The setup of a website may be intimidating, at first, but follow this guide and you’ll be ready to go in about an hour or less.
+This website setup guide may be intimidating but follow along and you’ll be up in about an hour or less.